lowcoder-org/lowcoder/docs/workspace-management/members-and-groups.md

 ### Developers group

-Openblocks creates a **Developers** group by default and it cannot be deleted, and workspace admins can add members into it.
+Lowcoder creates a **Developers** group by default and it cannot be deleted, and workspace admins can add members into it.
 The members of it can create new resources including apps, modules, navigations, folders, and data sources, and can manage query library.
 Workspace admins can add members to the developers group.

 <figure><img src="../.gitbook/assets/members4.png" alt=""><figcaption></figcaption></figure>